sourcegraph/about/blogposts/2021/introducing-batch-changes.md

 4. Ship upgrades or breaking changes across all internal repositories.
 5. Refactor code to replace insecure functions, or update vulnerable packages.

 Batch Changes brings visibility and automation to codebase-wide changes.
-It removes the repetitive work of manually executing code change tools over many repositories, and tracking progress in spreadsheets.
-With Batch Changes, large-scale code changes become much easier to manage which promotes a healthier, more up-to-date codebase.
+It removes the repetitive work of manually executing code change tools over many repositories and tracking progress in spreadsheets.
+With Batch Changes, large-scale code changes become much easier to manage, which promotes a healthier, more up-to-date codebase.

 **Try it for yourself!
 Enterprise users can create batch changes with up to 5 changesets for free using our [Quickstart for Batch Changes guide](https://docs.sourcegraph.com/batch_changes/quickstart).**